Pages & Pours: Four Book-and-Wine Pairings for the Holidays

 Stikky Wine

-The authors distill the essentials into short, focused lessons with plenty of visuals that help students understand and remember the material.
-For example, it doesn’t just tell the reader that Sauvignon Blanc is considered a light-bodied wine; it asks the reader to choose which of three cartons of milk (showing a diagram of fat-free, 2%, and whole) has the most similar mouthfeel and weight.
+The author distills the essentials into short, focused lessons with plenty of visuals that help students understand, and more importantly, remember the material.
+For example, Ribel doesn’t just tell the reader that Sauvignon Blanc is considered a light-bodied wine; she asks them, with a diagram, to choose which of three cartons of milk (shown as fat-free, 2%, and whole) has the most similar mouthfeel and weight.
+This kind of visual association makes the concept stick, turning abstract tasting notes into something you can recall easily at the table.

 Pair with Santa Julia La Vaquita 2024